Skip to main content

 1. Temperament difference

 Jaguar cichlid is aggressive, while Agassiz’s dwarf cichlid is semi-aggressive.
-This can work with adequate space and hiding spots, but monitor for bullying.
+Expect chasing or stress unless the tank is large and heavily structured — monitor closely.

 2. Jaguar cichlid may eat Agassiz’s dwarf cichlid